HCL-TECH-SOFTWARE/domino-discussion-ntf/README.md

 Signed by | Open Source Template/Domino Development Optimized for | Notes Client & Web

+To build the application from the source see the latest on [Source Code Integration](https://help.hcltechsw.com/dom_designer/14.0.0/basic/wn_sourcecodeutilitytool.html) in Domino.
+See the [Releases](https://github.com/HCL-TECH-SOFTWARE/domino-discussion-ntf/releases) for the application download.

 ## What does this database do?

 A workgroup can use this application to share their thoughts and ideas.
 Almost any group that has information to share among its members can use a discussion database.
 An engineering group can discuss the products they are designing.
 An advertising agency can discuss the ad campaigns they are developing.
 A special interest group can share ideas and opinions on their common interests.